 Arts, Science and Water Fun – Tacoma Ocean Fest returns!

-After a huge success in 2018, Tacoma Ocean Fest returns for the second year with even more arts, science, and water fun to help everyone celebrate the ocean, learn about its threats, and get inspired to protect it.
-The festival will open with a blessing from the Puyallup Tribe and Canoe Family.
+Tacoma Ocean Fest returns for the third year with even more arts, science, and water fun to help everyone celebrate the ocean, learn about its threats, and get inspired to protect it.

 “Ocean Fest is completely unique in Tacoma,” says director and founder Rosemary Ponnekanti.
 “The goal is to make people think differently about the ocean, and to care enough about it to change what they do.
 It could be as simple as giving up plastic straws, or driving less.
 The ocean needs our help – and it will take all of us.
 That’s what Ocean Fest is about – inspiring our imagination through the arts, informing us through science, and showing us how to take action.
 And just having fun!”

 Ocean Actions: To help festival-goers commit to helping the ocean, they’ll get pledge cards printed with “Ocean Actions” – from cleaning up a beach to choosing clean energy – which are explained at booths and exhibits.
 Turned-in pledges will go in multiple draws for prizes.